-We have varied the thickness of the emitter from 0.1 to 1 μ m while keeping constant the other values of table1.
+We have varied the thickness of the emitter from 0.1 to 1μm while keeping constant the other values of table1.
 The choice of this range of thickness is guided by what it is possible to do experimentally.

-The values of the photovoltaic parameters (V{oc} , J{cc} , FF, η) obtained as a function of the emitter thickness are presented in Figure 3.
+The output values of the photovoltaic parameters (V{oc} , J{cc} , FF, η) obtained as a function of the emitter thickness are presented in Figure 4.
 With the increase of the emitter thickness, we notice a decrease of the output parameters.
-Thus V{oc} decreases from 0.63 to 0.62 V, J{cc} from 44.64 to 27.21 mA/cm2, FF from 83.06 to 82.86% and finally the conversion efficiency of the cell decreases, from 22.41% to 13.97%.
+Thus V{oc} and FF slightly decrease from 0.63 to 0.62 V and from 83.06 to 82.86%, respectively.
+J{cc} and finally the conversion efficiency also decrease from 44.64 to 27.21mA/cm2 and from 22.41% to 13.97%, respectively.
 From these values, we can see that J{cc} and efficiency η are the two most sensitive parameters to an increase in emitter thickness.

-For small thicknesses, the electron-hole pair generation phenomenon occurs near the interfaces so the surface recombinations increase, which reduces the number of electron-hole pairs.
+The decrease in photovoltaic parameters can be explained by considering electron-hole pair generations and surface recombinations.
+Indeed, for small emitter thicknesses, the electron-hole pair generation phenomenon occurs near the interfaces so the surface recombinations increase, which reduces the number of electron-hole pairs.
 On the other hand, the emitter layer must be as thin as possible to allow the full intensity of the light to pass through.
 When the thickness of the layer increases, the life span of the minority carriers does not allow them to cross the junction, so they recombine.
 They no longer have the possibility of crossing the junction to be collected.
-This explains the decrease in photovoltaic parameters.
-A thin emitting layer therefore increases the transmitted flux.
-It is concluded that the thinner the layer, the higher the efficiency [8].
+A thin emitting layer therefore increases the transmitted flux of light.
+It is concluded that the thinner the layer, the higher the efficiency [12].
 However, if the layer is too thin, surface recombination phenomenon increases.
+A compromise is therefore necessary [13].